triorph/AOC/aoc_2022/day9/README.md

 Rope follower.
 Or I guess you can think of it as making the pixels for a game of snake look nice.

+Day a: Find all the points that the tail follows for a 2 length rope Day b: Find all the points that the tail follows for a 10 length rope

 I think snake usually only moves directly left/right/up/down even on the pieces, whereas this allows for diagonal movements which isn't quite the same, but close enough.